OxHainan/cloak-docs/docs/source/tee-blockchain-architecture/cloak-network.rst

     :align: center

-Suppose Co.1 (Corporate) uses the privacy mechanism in the nodes to protect his private data, he needs to deploy the corresponding confidential smart contract and privacy policy to blockchain and Cloak networks respectively.
+Suppose Co.1 (Corporate) uses the privacy mechanism in the nodes to protect his private data, he needs to deploy the corresponding confidential smart contract to the blockchain and to deploy the privacy policy to Cloak Network, respectively.

-When Co.1 commits a private transaction, the nodes will check that based privacy policy target function to divide the transaction is confidential transaction or Multi-Party Transaction in the Privacy Interpreter.
+When Co.1 commits a private transaction, the nodes will check that based on privacy policy target function to decide the transaction is a confidential transaction or a Multi-Party Transaction in the Privacy Interpreter.
 If it belongs to the former, it will enter the EVM execution, otherwise, it will continue to wait for Multi-Party (*e.g.*, Co.2 or himself) to complete the input of private data.